JesusC0der/Raspi-Drive/README.md

 ![](https://i.ibb.co/sVRYzjh/Screen-Shot-2019-11-14-at-10-19-08-PM.png)

 ## Requirements

-A Raspberry Pi that has wifi support and a USB port.
+A Raspberry Pi that has wireless support (could be any version as long as you have a wifi adapter).

-A micro sd card.
+A micro sd card (class 10 recomended).

-And either a USB stick or a USB hard drive.
+Either a USB stick or a USB hard drive.

 ## Setup USB Drive or USB Stick
 1. Plug the hard drive or USB stick into your computer